 A peek into our company garden!

-Every year at the My Own Labels headquarters in Portland, Oregon, we have a collaborative company garden.
-All MOL employees are invited to participate.
-The garden area is located behind our office building and is divided up into small garden plots which are then assigned to our MOL gardeners.
+Every year at the Evermine headquarters in Portland, Oregon, we have a collaborative company garden.
+All Evermine employees are invited to participate.
+The garden area is located behind our office building and is divided up into small garden plots which are then assigned to our gardeners.
 Each person gets a half hour of gardening time during work hours every week, as we have a strict “no weeds!” policy.
 This year will mark three years of having the garden and four employees are participating: Jeanne (company owner), Sally (purchasing director), Ritch (web programmer) and Julie (customer service).

 Stay tuned!
 Next month I’ll be posting an update on how things are growing.
 I’ll also be featuring some more interviews with Sally, Ritch and Julie.
 They’ll share with us what they’re growing, what they’ve learned, and what they’re most excited about harvesting this fall!